tsnellgrove/dark_castle3/doc/to_do.md

 							- DONE: test put to see if remove disp is triggered
 							- DONE: address remove disp in 'if'; add "(removing the X first)"
 							- DONE: test put to see if remove disp is triggered
-						- INPROC: convert relevant 2_word cases to prep strategy
+						- DONE: convert relevant 2_word cases to prep strategy
 							- DONE: drop
 								- DONE: update interp 2_word case
 								- DONE: update drop() method in item()